Kindly sponsored by Gee Gee Rug Wash – contact Ian Bertram on 07711 917636

 1. The league is only open to SCDA Full members.

-2. Points are available in all classes, except Leisure classes which do not qualify for points, at all SCDA Club events, and in Club classes at the British Carriagedriving Regional and National events held in Scotland.
-In 2020 points will be available at SCDA Grassroots events (Dunbog, Cothal, and Lourin) for those eligible for the CLUB NOVICE points league class only, regardless of which class they compete in at those events.
+2. Points are available in all classes, except Leisure classes which do not qualify for points, at all SCDA Club events, and in Club classes at the British Carriagedriving Regional event held in Scotland.
+Points are not available at SCDA Grassroots and Indoor events.

-Points are also available to SCDA members who compete in the Advanced, Open, Intermediate and Novice National classes at Raehills and Hopetoun events.
-Points are not awarded to those taking part in FEI classes at Hopetoun.
-Club classes are also available at both of these events.
+Points are also available to SCDA members who compete in the Advanced, Open, Intermediate and Novice classes at Regional events where Club classes are also available (i.e. at Raehills, but not at Hopetoun).
 Scores from SCDA members across the classes will be amalgamated and apportioned to the competitor’s relevant Club category of the Points league.

-- SCDA member coming third behind two non-SCDA members in Intermediate Horse class at a Regional or National in Scotland where Club classes were also available: 10 points (recorded in the Single Horse category in the league points.
-It is therefore possible for more than one SCDA member to have 10 points recorded in the Single Horse class, for example, at Raehills the third placed in the Intermediate class above, and the winner of the Single Horse club class.)
+SCDA member coming third behind two non-SCDA members in Intermediate Horse class at a Regional in Scotland where Club classes were also available: 10 points (recorded in the Single Horse category in the league points.
+It is therefore possible for more than one SCDA member to have 10 points recorded in the Single Horse class, for example, at Hopetoun Regional, the third placed in the Intermediate class above, and the winner of the Single Horse club class.)

 4. The maximum number of events that will count towards a member’s Points League placing will be one less than the number of events taking place.
 A competitor’s best placings will be used to calculate his/her points total if he/she has competed in more than the number of eligible events.
 A member’s points will count irrespective of which horse or pony he/she is driving in a particular class.
 If the member competes in a different class, separate points will be awarded for the different class.